Open a Company in Italy

 The middle of the Mediterranean Sea location allows the country to be a gateway to the East and Africa.

-Which company model you can choose.
+Which company model can you choose?

 Italian law allows the opening of: